 Transparency & Animation support

 WebP also supports an alpha channel (like PNG) and animation (like GIF) with lossless and lossy compression.

 WebP supports lossless transparency (also known as alpha channel) with just 22% additional bytes.
 Transparency is also supported with lossy compression and typically provides 3x smaller file sizes compared to PNG when lossy compression is acceptable for the red/green/blue color channels. via WebP — Google Developers

-WebP is available on following browsers.
+WebP is available on the following browsers.

-- Chrome for iOS
+- Chrome, Chrome for Android, Chrome for iOS

 Firefox and Safari do not currently support WebP.
 But interestingly, Chrome on iOS seems to contain WebP decoder and is able to display WebP images!

 This means that WebP is available on every Android and iOS application that bundles a WebP decoder.

 Safari once tried to support WebP, but dropped support, unfortunately.
 I wish WebP is supported on any platforms, tools.

 Updated on 2019/02/01: Firefox 65 will support WebP!